Download Itinerary

 Early this morning we depart Kuching by road, passing pepper gardens, cocoa and rubber plantations.
 As we continue upcountry we make a few stops to see where a variety of jungle produce, such as edible ferns, bamboo shoots and unusual tropical fruit are on display.
 Our destination is a longhouse, which is, as its name suggests, an extended family environment where many families live out their existence under a single roof.
 The longhouse has an open verandah that offers a marvelous view of rural life in the form of paddy fields, rubber plantations and the like.
 Today in the more rural areas of Sarawak, there are longhouse dwellings where life is more simple, idyllic and nature-oriented.

-We will be greeted with a glass of tuak (rice wine) and a welcome dance.
-Following that we will be shown around and treated to various cultural performances, including dancing and drumming.
+We will be greeted with a welcome dance followed by a walk about during which we are treated to various cultural performances, including dancing and drumming.

 Return to Kuching in the late afternoon.